Authority: Board of Trustees

 3.1.1 Discontinuation with Notice or Severance Pay

-An EPA employee who is employed at will and holds a concurrent tenured faculty appointment may assume the rights and responsibilities of that faculty appointment in the home department after voluntary or involuntary removal from an administrative appointment, unless a proceeding is initiated to discharge or demote the employee from the faculty position.
-Any administrative stipend paid during the administrative appointment must be removed once the employee assumes the duties and responsibilities of the faculty position.
-The employee's new salary must be adjusted to a 9-month or 12-month faculty salary that is commensurate with the salaries of comparable faculty members.
+An EHRA non-faculty employee who is employed at will and holds a concurrent tenured faculty appointment may assume the rights and responsibilities of that faculty appointment in the home department after voluntary or involuntary removal from an administrative appointment, unless a proceeding is initiated to discharge or demote the employee from the faculty position.
+Any administrative supplement paid during the administrative appointment must be removed once the employee’s administrative appointment ends.
+The employee’s new salary must be adjusted to a 9-month or 12-month faculty salary that is commensurate with the salaries of comparable faculty members within the employee’s department/college.

-At the discretion of the chancellor, the chancellor may provide for up to a one semester research leave for any tenured faculty member who has served in one or more consecutive Senior Academic and Administrative Officer positions subject to UNC Policy 300.1., I.A for at least five years in order to provide an opportunity for the faculty member to prepare for teaching and research responsibilities.
-Prior to beginning of the research leave, the administrator will submit a work plan for the leave period to include expected outcomes.
+At the discretion of the chancellor, the chancellor may provide for up to a one semester research leave for any tenured faculty member who has served in one or more consecutive SAAO Tier-1 positions for at least five years in order to provide an opportunity for the faculty member to prepare for teaching and research responsibilities.
+Prior to the beginning of the research leave, the administrator will submit a work plan for the leave period to include expected outcomes.
 The plan will be reviewed and approved by the chancellor.

 Exceptions may be made to recognize extraordinary circumstances including, but not limited to, extended or superior service in administrative roles.
 Any exception to these provisions must be approved by the Board of Trustees and by the President.